 “I remember that audition like it was yesterday,” steel guitarist Mike Daily said of the day George Strait walked into his life.
 “George sang two lines, and it was over.”

-Forty-three years later, Strait, 66, is an unprecedented country music success story, with 44 No. 1 Billboard singles, more than any other act of any genre.
+Forty-four years later, Strait, 67, is an unprecedented country music success story, with 44 No. 1 Billboard singles, more than any other act of any genre.
 And Daily and original bassist Terry Hale are still in Strait’s aptly named Ace in the Hole Band, regarded in the industry as the best road group in country music, until Strait stopped touring a few years ago.

 “They’re probably the greatest ambassadors of honky-tonk music ever, in terms of the number of people they’ve played in front of,” said Austin songwriter Monte Warden, who has had a song recorded by Strait.